tinymce/tinymce-docs/tinydrive/getting-started/configuration.md

 ### Configuring the Insert File menu item

-Drive will automatically integrate into the Image, Link, and Media dialogs as a file picker.
-You can also configure it to insert files directly into your content using the `insertfile` menu item.
-To enable this menu item, add it to your menus editor setting or the insert_button_items setting.
+Tiny Drive will automatically integrate into the Image, Link, and Media dialogs as a file picker.
+It can also be configured to insert files directly into any content using the `insertfile` menu item.
+To enable this menu item, add it to the menus editor setting or the `insert_button_items` setting.

 The Insert File menu item will insert images as `img` elements or other files as links to that file.